bytescout/list-of-procrastination-websites/README.md

 # What it is about

 This the list of websites people are procrastinating at.
 Use this list to enter and block these websites with various blockers including Windows parental controls, Apple Screentime and with anti-procrastination tools and plugins.
+The lists of websites are below.

-# Blocking websites on Windows
+# How to blocking websites on Windows

 ### Windows Parental control